mossgreen/mossgreen.github.io/_posts/2019-02-07-JPA-parent-children-updating-violates-constraint.md

 classes: wide
 ---

 Scenario: I have an **Attribute** entity, which has multipul children **Options**.
 Option has its unique keys, say, label.
 When I delete an Option with label "AAA", with Id 1, then add a new Option without Id, but the same label.
 Then, hit save.

+What I've tried, however doesn't work:

-What I expect is that JPA with handle this, delete the old record in Database and insert a new record.
-It doesn't work.
+1. A normal implementation, what I expect is that JPA with handle this, delete the old record in Database and insert a new record.

+2. Run a delete method before inserting.

-What I tried is to run a delete method annotated `@Transactional`, then implement the insert.
-It doesn't work.
+3. Annotated the delete mehtod with `@Transactional`, then implement the insert.

-Also tried, after the deleting, run `repository.flush()`.
-Doesn't work.
+3. After deleting, run `repository.flush()`.

 What saved me:
 ```sql